AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

   /**
    * Handle the Generate Image form submission.
    * This function calls the supporting Adobe I/O Runtime actions such as
-   * - Call the Generative AI service (DALL.E) with 'image description' to generate an image
+   * - Call the Generative AI service (DALL·E) with 'image description' to generate an image
    * - Download the AI generated image to App Builder runtime
    * - Save the downloaded image to AEM DAM and update Content Fragment's image reference property to use this new image *